 You get 10 motorized faders with the Console 1 Fader and these faders are fully adjustable to your liking.
 The Console 1 Fader connects through a USB-A port.

 The faders are touch-sensitive.
-Because of this once you press a fader lightly, you’ll see the channel light up in the software program, so you may instantly know which channel you’re working.
-If this was not included, you would possibly end up losing track of what channels you’re engaged on, which might hinder your efforts as an alternative of making it simpler.
+Because of this once you press a fader lightly, you’ll see the channel light up in the software program, so you may instantly know which channel you’re working on.
+If this was not included, you would possibly end up losing track of what channels you’re engaged on, which might hinder your efforts as an alternative to making it simpler.

 It serves as more than simply controlling some faders and automation in your DAW.
 You’ll be within the Softube system which gives you that warm analog sound.
 Apart from this, there are quite a lot of extra capabilities that enhance your mixes and, most significantly, enhance your workflow.

 - Rotary encoder for Pan / Width

 - Per channel button for track selection as well as mute and solo

 - Three freely assignable buttons for transport functions or DAW shortcuts

 The structure of UC1 matches up with the Channel Strip & Bus Compressor plugins that it controls.
 These plugins are flip-based mostly on the hardware present in SSL’s legacy mixing consoles.
 For ergonomic causes, the Channel Strip controller has been broken up into two – on the left you’ve got the filter and EQ, on the right you’ll discover the Compressor, Gate/Expander, and Channel Controls.

 Then slap bang within the center we discover the legendary Bus Compressor controls, full with a physical dB reduction meter.
 There’s no audio traveling through UC1, but the addition of this bodily meter actually makes it feel like there may be.
 The illusion is full while you hear the sound coming from through these plugins!